jpegleg/k3s-dragon-eggs/README.md

 # I do have firewall rules that allow wazuh and syslog, so it could be done later, but makes sense here.
 anisble-playbook -u root -i hosts.ini water-bottles.yml

+## iIport a local container image, in our example one called localhost/pki3 (see https://github.com/jpegleg/three_pki for that template).
+# The idea is that this k3s cluster is running a single or small set of pki related services.
+ansible-playbook -u root -i hosts.ini local_import.yml

 # The sharpen-claws.yml needs to be applied after the calico pods are all up and ready to go.
 # That might take a little while.
 Go visit the bottle1 and k3s kubectl get pods -A and make sure the calico-* pods are up first.
 ansible-playbook -u root -i hosts.ini sharpen-claws.yml